guillermocalvo/exceptions4c/test/readme.txt

     letter.

   * `run__all.c`
-    These files stand for a testing configuration which contains all of the test suites to be run.
+    This file stands for a testing configuration which contains all of the test suites to be run.

 = How to Compile the Tests =